Sonic the Hedgehog: Comics

 In 2008, Guinness World Records recognized Archie's Sonic the Hedgehog as the longest-running comic based on a video game, and by 2016 it was one of the longest-running American comics in the market.
 While Archie planned to publish at least four issues beyond #290, in January 2017 the series went on an abrupt hiatus, and in July, Sega announced it was ending its business relationship with Archie in favor of a new partnership with IDW Publishing.
 IDW's Sonic comic began in April 2018.
 Although the creative teams from the Archie series, such as Flynn, returned, the IDW series is set in a different continuity.
 Flynn said the IDW series differs from the Archie comic in that it draws from the games for stories, with the first story arc set after the events of Sonic Forces.
 Fans continued the Archie series unofficially, including finishing unpublished issues, while Penders is using the characters he gained ownership of for a graphic novel, The Lara-Su Chronicles.

 Sonic the Comic, a British comic published by Fleetway Publications, ran for 223 issues from 1993 to 2002; contributors included Richard Elson, Nigel Kitching, Andy Diggle, and Nigel Dobbyn.
-It featured stories aimed at children, in addition to news and review sections.
-Although it adapted the stories of the games, the writers established their own lore.
+It featured stories, news and reviews aimed at children.
+Although it adapted the stories of the games, the writers established their own continuity.
 The final story arc was a loose adaptation of Sonic Adventure in 2000, followed by 39 issues reprinting old stories.
 Following the series' cancellation, fans started Sonic the Comic Online, an unofficial webcomic that continues the stories.

-Live-action film franchise
+Sega and DC Comics announced a Sonic-themed partnership on Batman Day 2024.
+The partnership began with DC x Sonic the Hedgehog, a five-issue limited series written by Flynn, in which Sonic characters take on the personas of Justice League heroes such as Batman and the Flash, in March 2025.

-In August 1994, Sega of America signed a deal with Metro-Goldwyn-Mayer Pictures and Trilogy Entertainment to produce a live-action animated film to tie in with Sonic X-treme.
-In May 1995, screenwriter Richard Jefferies pitched a treatment, Sonic the Hedgehog: Wonders of the World, to Sega.
-It saw Sonic and Eggman escape from Sonic X-treme into the real world and Sonic collaborate with a boy to stop Eggman.
-No agreement was reached and the film was canceled.
-With permission from Sega, Jeffries pitched his treatment to DreamWorks Animation, but it was rejected.
+Live-action film series